ED-LLin/notion-clone-project/README.md

 # Notion Clone Project

 ## Overview
 A Notion-like application built with Node.js and Express.
-It provides a platform for note-takig.
+It provides a platform for note-taking.

 ## Features
 ### 1. User authentication and authorization